arch-bert/local-llama3/README.md

 ## Implementation Steps

 1. Backend Server:
-- Create an Express server.
+- Create an Express server using TypeScript
 - Define routes for interacting with the Ollama API and managing chat logs.
 - Connect to MongoDB for storing chat logs.
 2. Frontend Application: